ines-almeida-889/MiaMente-OS/replit.md

 # Overview

-HealthConnect is a comprehensive healthcare management platform that connects parents and clinics in a unified ecosystem.
-The application facilitates child healthcare management through intake forms, appointment scheduling, session tracking, and document management.
-It features role-based dashboards for different user types (parents, clinics) and provides a streamlined workflow for healthcare service delivery.
+Mia Mente is a comprehensive pediatric healthcare platform that connects parents seeking care for their children with qualified clinicians.
+The application features a streamlined onboarding flow where users choose their path (Individual/Parent or Clinician), complete role-specific forms, create accounts, and access tailored dashboards.
+The platform facilitates child healthcare management through intake forms, appointment scheduling, session tracking, and document management.

 # User Preferences